-Another bonus that comes along with researching companies that you might want to purchase stock in, is that you learn about the global economy.
+Another bonus that comes along with researching companies learning about the global economy.
 Some companies are based in countries with unstable economies, as my son found out the hard way!

 But he has learned a great deal about how other countries govern and the end financial result of how their governments work.